-If you read this post, not only clicked on like, that would be wonderful.
+Support is such a critically important thing for an artist, especially, after some time off.
+If you read this post, not only clicked on like, that is wonderful.

 I am finally returning to life and life is returning to me, however, the long time period of not being able to do much has its sequences.

 I asked before the readers and people who wouldn’t be hurt by spending something on any painting for help and possibly support.
 It was fantastic how one lady bought a painting which should arrive at her place in the USA tomorrow, and I hope she will be happy with that painting.
 I hope there is somebody else among you who would not mind to support me after these terrible health struggles for quite a while.

 After giving so many workshops and classes and since I’m always painting along with my students, I have very many 16 x 20 in paintings.
 We never repeat any single painting, so to speak to keep the inspiration flowing and our artistic juices fresh.